-Click the "Update File" button when you are through.
+Click the "Update File" button found at the bottom when you are through.
 You should receive the message "File edited successfully".

 If you receive a message "If this file were writable you could edit it", it means that your web host has configured PHP so that it cannot write to your web directory.
 Copy and paste the contents of the file to an ASCII text editor as before, save it as "header.php" (including the quotes if you are using Notepad on Windows) and upload it to your themes directory.
 If you are using the default theme, this should be in the "wp-content/themes/default" folder.
 Overwrite the existing header.php file.

 With these two trivial steps, you have drastically improved the search engine friendliness of your blog.
 Be sure to read the rest of the How to Create a Search Engine Friendly Website article to get more general tips for your blog.

 Do you find this article useful?
 You can learn of new articles and scripts that are published on thesitewizard.com by subscribing to the RSS feed.
 Simply point your RSS feed reader or a browser that supports RSS feeds at http://www.thesitewizard.com/thesitewizard.xml.
 You can read more about how to subscribe to RSS site feeds from my RSS FAQ.

 This article is copyrighted.
 Please do not reproduce this article in whole or part, in any form, without obtaining my written permission.